clnsmth/soso/docs/source/dev/design.rst

 **Conditions for Implementing a Metadata Mapping**

-* **Exact Match**: The subject and object values in the mapping perfectly align.
+* **Exact Match**: The subject and object values in the mapping form an exact match.
-* **Transformable Match**: The object value in the mapping can be transformed to achieve an exact match with the subject value through defined logic within the code.
+* **Transformable Match**: The object value(s) in the mapping can be transformed to achieve a `skos:exactMatch` with the subject value through defined logic within the code.
+For example, if the object is composed of multiple parts needing assembly in a specific way to match the subject definition and type, during implementation, consider it a `skos:exactMatch`.

 **What to Avoid**